 Dwarika Dhulikhel Resort – The toiletries

 There is then a range of branded toiletries available.
-My favourite was the Himalayan range of toothpaste, moisturizer etc – when in the Himalayas etc!
+My favourite was the Himalayan range of toothpaste, moisturizer etc – when in the Himalayas etc.

 There is a stunning infinity pool located near the top of Dwarika Dhulikhel Resort.
-It was made for Instagram – make sure you do the slightly dangerous walk along the edge to get a stunning picture of yourself walking on water with the Himalayas in the background.
+It was made for Instagram – make sure you do the slightly dangerous walk along the edge to get a stunning picture of yourself walking on water with the Himalayan mountains in the background.

 Dwarika Dhulikhel Resort – The Spa

 The first was a singing bowl treatment.
-I had never heard of this before I went to Nepal but it had its own special hut and the singing bowl expert had to come from Kathmandu!
-The treatment started with a chat about blockage areas.
+I had never heard of this before I went to Nepal but it had its own special hut at Dwarika’s and the singing bowl expert had to come from Kathmandu!
+The singing bowl treatment started with a chat about blockage areas.

 It was unusual to have these sound currents whizzing through my body but in an enjoyable way and it made sure I was very in the moment.
-He finished the treatment by putting a large bowl upside down on my head and then banging it.
+He finished the singing bowl treatment by putting a large bowl upside down on my head and then banging it.

 Dwarika Dhulikhel Resort has three restaurants and a bar.
 The poolside restaurant is the place for lunch.
-The main restaurant is Nature’s Flavours and this is where breakfast is served.
+The main restaurant at Dwarika’s Nepal is Nature’s Flavours and this is where breakfast is served.